 For the enterprises in EPZs, CEPT/AFTA tariff will be applicable in case they export the products to domestic market provided that the products contain at least 40% elements originating from ASEAN countries.

-In addition, value-added tax rate of zero per cent (0%) is applicable to (i) goods sold to a non-tariff zones, (ii) and services directly provided to organizations and individuals in non-tariff zones (meaning any such entity who has registered business or other cases as stipulated in regulations of the Prime Minister), which are considered as export services.
+In addition, value-added tax rate of zero per cent (0%) is applicable to (i) goods sold, and (ii) services directly provided to organizations and individuals in non-tariff zones (meaning any such entity who has registered business or other cases as stipulated in regulations of the Prime Minister of the Government) and consumed therein, which are considered as exported goods and services.